 Wat Pariwat, also known as Wat Pariwas or the David Beckham Temple is a neighborhood temple famous for its golden image of the former football player David Beckham as well as images of popular cultural icons.
-The temple is located on the banks of the Chao Phraya river near Rama III Road but is easily accessible via the BRT rapid transit bus service.
+The temple is on the banks of the Chao Phraya River near Rama III Road.
+It is easily accessible via the BRT rapid transit bus service.
 Wat Pariwat BRT station is just next to the temple and there is a connecting footbridge to the front gate.

 On entering the temple grounds you will see a wall enclosed courtyard up a flight of steps.
 Within the courtyard are two buildings, one of which is complete and the other being restored.
-What you will find is one of the most unusual temple buildings in Thailand with its unique beautifully crafted Thai mosaic depictions of cartoon/movie/anime characters, Indian gods & goddesses, animals, mythical creatures and Chinese & Japanese deities spread all around the temple from the base to the roof.
+What you will find is one of the most unusual temple buildings in Thailand.
+It features unique beautifully crafted Thai mosaic depictions of popular cultural icons.
+There are cartoon/movie/anime characters, Indian gods & goddesses, animals, & mythical creatures.
+Also, Chinese & Japanese deities.
+They are spread all around the temple from the base to the roof.

 If you walk around the outside of the temple you can spot Pinocchio, Batman, Superman, Spiderman, Captain America, Wolverine from X-men, characters from One-Piece, Mini-Mouse, the Incredible Hulk, Barack Obama, Popeye and more.

-Entering the interior of the temple through the decorative metal doors you will find the main Buddha image highlighted by a rotating color backlight.
-The walls and ceiling are decorated with more stunning colorful sculptures, frescos, and murals including Albert Einstein.
-The building next door is currently being refurbished but you can see some of the complete wall sculptures outside including Captain Hook, a cowboy, Donal Duck, Jackie Chan, Che Guevara, Tutenkamun and more.
+Entering the interior of the vihara through the decorative metal doors you will find the main Buddha image highlighted by a rotating color backlight.
+The walls and ceiling have more stunning colorful sculptures, frescos, and murals including Albert Einstein.
+The building next door is being refurbished but you can see some of the complete wall sculptures outside including Captain Hook, a cowboy, Donal Duck, Jackie Chan, Che Guevara, Tutankhamun and more.

 Exiting the courtyard near the two chedis you will see the blue roofed temple ordination hall which contains the David Beckham image.
-The building is accessed via a staircase leading to the 2nd floor.
-The beautifully crafted doors are usually locked so you will need to ask for it to be unlocked.
-Ask someone on the floor underneath or at the covered area to the right of the building who will arrange this for you.
+The entrance is at the top of a staircase leading to the 2nd floor.
+The beautifully crafted doors are usually locked so you will need to ask to get in.
+Ask someone on the floor underneath or at the covered area to the right of the building.
+They will arrange this for you.

 Elsewhere on the base, you will find images of two former Thai prime ministers.
 As well as the Beckham image you will find an array of stunning images and murals high up on the walls and ceiling.